datasith/ds-experiments-yolox/README.md

 ## Training on Custom Data

 All the notebooks in this repo make use of the <a href="https://github.com/Megvii-BaseDetection">@Megvii-BaseDetection</a> scripts for training
-YOLOx models on custom data.
+YOLOX models on custom data.

 <table class="tg">
   <tr>